facebookresearch/hydra/website/docs/tutorial/40_defaults.md

   user: postgre_user
 ```

-### Not loading a default
 You can prevent a default from being loaded by assigning `null` to it in the command line:
 ```yaml
 $ python my_app.py db=null
 {}
 ```

-### Merging a standalone config file
+## Non-config group defaults
-Sometimes a config file you want to merge does not belong in any group.
+Sometimes a config file you want to merge does not belong in any config group.
 The following will load `some_file.yaml` from your config directory:
 ```yaml
 defaults:
     - some_file
 ```

-Note that `some_file` is hard coded in the config and you cannot influence its loading.
-In most cases, you actually want to have a config group like `db`.
+Config files that a part of a `config group` like `db` cannot be overridden.